JSON Bodies

 Reading JSON

-Responses come back as bytes you can parse on demand.
+Responses come back as bytes you parse on demand.

 - Go